srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_10-analyze-time-stamped-data-with-time-series-insights.md

 1. Update the variable assignments with the connection strings that you saved earlier in the lab.

-    Be sure to replace the placeholder values with the Connection String for the corresponding IoT Device.
+    Be sure to replace the placeholder values with the Connection String for the corresponding IoT device.

 1. On the **File** menu, click **Save**.